Iryna Venediktova: Director of the State Bureau of Investigation

-On December 27, 2019, by the Decree of the President of Ukraine No. 961/2019, Iryna Venediktova was appointed Director of the State Bureau of Investigation ad interim.

-Iryna Venediktova became the first woman in the history of Ukraine which was the head of the state law enforcement agency.

-In a fairly short period of leadership, until March 17, 2020, she managed to introduce a new organizational structure of the SBI.
+On 27 December 2019, by the Decree of the President of Ukraine (No. 961/2019), Venediktova was appointed Director of the State Bureau of Investigation (SBI) ad interim.
+Venediktova became the first woman in the history of Ukraine which was the head of the state law enforcement agency.
+In a fairly short period of leadership, until 17 March 2020, she managed to introduce a new organisational structure of the SBI.

 A separate investigative unit was created in the criminal proceedings of the Maidan case.
 A system of monthly reports of the SBI to the public and foreign partners on the results of the law enforcement agency and separately on Maidan cases was introduced.

-On March 13, 2020, Venediktova was appointed a member of the National Security and Defense Council of Ukraine.
+On 13 March 2020, Venediktova was appointed a member of the National Security and Defence Council of Ukraine.

 Prosecutor General

-On March 17, 2020, Iryna Venediktova was appointed Prosecutor General (Decree of the President of Ukraine from 17.03.2020 No. 90/2020).
+On 17 March 2020, Venediktova was appointed Prosecutor General (Decree of the President of Ukraine from 17.03.2020 No. 90/2020).
 Her candidacy was supported by 269 MPs.
+She became the first female Prosecutor General in the history of Ukraine, and was in office from 17 March 2020 to 17 July 2022.

 Reform

-Under the leadership of Iryna Venediktova, the reform of the prosecutor’s office was completed, as enshrined by the Law of Ukraine “On Amendments to certain Legislative Acts of Ukraine regarding priority measures for the Reform of the Prosecutor’s Office” dated 19.09.2019.
+Under the leadership of Venediktova, the reform of the prosecutor’s office was completed, as enshrined by the Law of Ukraine "On Amendments to certain Legislative Acts of Ukraine regarding priority measures for the Reform of the Prosecutor’s Office" (dated 19.09.2019).
 For the first time in the history the Reform provided certification of prosecutors at all three levels of the prosecutor's office.
 After the cleansing of the system almost 35% of prosecutors left prosecutor’s office.
 In September 2020, regional prosecutor’s offices were created to replace the county ones, and in March 2021 district prosecutor’s offices were created instead of local prosecutor’s offices.
-Within the framework of the reform, the National Academy of the Prosecutor’s Office of Ukraine was liquidated and a modern Training center for prosecutors of Ukraine was created.
+Within the framework of the reform, the National Academy of the Prosecutor’s Office of Ukraine was liquidated and a modern training centre for prosecutors of Ukraine was created.

 The self-governing bodies of the prosecutor’s office were revived, which are the basis of the prosecutor’s independence that are: The Council of prosecutors of Ukraine and the relevant body carrying out disciplinary proceedings.

 In 2021, for the first time in the history of the Ukrainian Prosecutor’s Office, the Strategy for the Development of the Prosecutor’s Office for 2021-2023 was created.

-The results of the reform were highly appreciated by the G7 Ambassadors and the international community, in particular during Anti-Corruption Forum “International Forum on Kleptocracy and Illicit Financial Flows” in 2021.
+The results of the reform were highly appreciated by the G7 Ambassadors and the international community, in particular during Anti-Corruption Forum "International Forum on Kleptocracy and Illicit Financial Flows" in 2021.